Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

 Open `Applications` page and press `Add New` button.
 Select your model and as a runtime select `hydrosphere/serving-runtime-python` then create an application.
 Now you can [invoke]({{site.baseurl}}{%link getting-started.md%}#invoking-applications) your app.

 _Note: If you cannot find your newly uploaded model and its listed in your models page, that means, it's still in a building stage.
-Wait until model changes its status to `Released`, then you can use it._
+Wait until model changes its status to `Finished`, then you can use it._

 <hr>